llSourcell/sirajcoin/README.md

 ## Installing the Sirajcoin wallet

-To send and receive Sirajcoin, you'll need a mac or linux machine and Node.js v7.6.0 or later.
+To send and receive Sirajcoin, you'll need a mac or linux machine and **Node.js v7.6.0** or later.

 Then in your terminal, run:

 ```bash
 $ npm i -g sirajcoin
 ```

+If you're on Windows and want to use Sirajcoin, consider spinning up a [Digital Ocean](https://digitalocean.com) droplet and using the wallet via SSH.

 ## Getting your first Sirajcoin